yhppjk/VHDL-Components/Readme.md

 		end procedure test_rd32_transfer;

 #### 09/06/2023
-	-- check PSTRB as how to check PADDR
+	-- check PSTRB as how to check PADDR √
 	-- able to check if the operation need 2 step or 1 step (unaligned?)
 	-- check PREQ / PSEL √
 	-- check byte lane(if the PSTRB will change this byte lane) -- when the interface is doing a read transfer, the PSTRB must be low √

+	for every byte lane, at each transfer: assert not(byte lane is relevant(need calculation))   or  (PWDATA's Actual byte lane value  =  PWDATA's Expected byte lane value(need calculation)) report" ..... "
+		severity warning